-See detailed ordering and shipping information on page 33 of this data sheet.
+See detailed ordering and shipping information on page 26 of this data sheet.

 Figure 1.
-Typical Application Example - LLC Converter with Optional LLD
+Typical Application Example - LLC Converter

 Figure 2.
-Typical Application Example - DCM, CCM or QR Flyback Converter with optional LLD
+Typical Application Example - DCM, CCM or QR Flyback Converter

 Figure 3.
-Typical Application Example - Primary Side Flyback Converter with optional LLD ver.
+Typical Application Example - Primary Side Flyback Converter ver.
 A, B, C, D ver.
 Q Pin Name Description 1 1 VCC Supply voltage pin 2 2 MIN_TOFF Adjust the minimum off time period by connecting resistor to ground.
 3 3 MIN_TON Adjust the minimum on time period by connecting resistor to ground.
-4 4 LLD This input modulates the driver clamp level and/or turns the driver off during light load conditions.
+4 4 NC Leave this pin opened or tie it to ground.
 5 - NC Leave this pin opened or tie it to ground.
 6 6 CS Current sense pin detects if the current flows through the SR MOSFET and/or its body diode.
 Basic turn-off detection threshold is 0 mV.
 A resistor in series with this pin can decrease the turn off threshold if needed.
-7 7 GND Ground connection for the SR MOSFET driver, V {CC} decoupling capacitor and for minimum on and off time adjust resistors and LLD input.
+7 7 GND Ground connection for the SR MOSFET driver, $V{\rm CC}$ decoupling capacitor and for minimum on and off time adjust resistors.
 GND pin should be wired directly to the SR MOSFET source terminal/soldering point using Kelvin connection.
 DFN8 exposed flag should be connected to GND 8 8 DRV Driver output for the SR MOSFET 5 MAX_TON Adjust the maximum on time period by connecting resistor to ground.